Sténographe au Canada | CliquezJustice.ca Skip to main content

 Court reporter

-Court Reporters create an official record of everything said during negotiations, examinations for discovery and court proceedings.
-They do so using a language that does not resemble regular written English or French, known as shorthand
+Court reporters create an official record of everything said during negotiations, examinations for discovery and court proceedings.
+They do so using different methods.

 FR